Netflix explores U.S. cable options, snags Sony TV deal

-Netflix Inc (NFLX.O), in discussions to expand its footprint with U.S. cable television operators, has entered into its first series production deal with a major Hollywood studio.
+Netflix Inc, in discussions to expand its footprint with U.S. cable television operators, has entered into its first series production deal with a major Hollywood studio.

 The company, which streamed political thriller "House of Cards," said it has ordered a new psychological thriller series from Sony Pictures Television and the creators of the FX legal drama "Damages."

-The 13-episode first season, from the unit of Sony Corp (6758.T), will premiere exclusively for Netflix members to watch instantly, the company said on Monday.
+The 13-episode first season, from the unit of Sony Corp, will premiere exclusively for Netflix members to watch instantly, the company said on Monday.

 Cable television operators have been leery of the potential competition presented by Netflix and other Silicon Valley newcomers, but that hesitation may be fading.